-William Hudson was born in Co.
-Cavan c.1888; he was the son of John Hudson, a former RIC constable from Co.
-Antrim and his wife Hannah from Fermanagh.
+William Hudson was born in Belturbet, Co.
+Cavan, c.19 December 1887; he was the son of John Hudson, a former RIC sergeant from Co.
+Antrim and his first wife Margaret Sheridan.

-Cpl Hudson had a long military and service career, initially enlisting in the Army for 6 years.
-After his initial service period Hudson joined the R.I.C., serving at Beechwood Station in Roscommon.
-On return to the colours, Hudson proved a valiant soldier gaining promotion to Lieutanant on the field as a result his bravery in the trenches during the Battle of Mons; he was, however taken prisoner in December 1914 and remained a POW until May 1918; this resulted in his demotion.
+Cpl Hudson had a long military career.
+After his initial 6 year service period Hudson joined the R.I.C., serving at Beechwood Station in Roscommon.
+On return to the colours, Hudson proved a valiant soldier gaining promotion to Lieutanant on the field as a result his bravery in the trenches during the Battle of Mons; he was, however taken prisoner in December 1914 at Ham, and remained a POW until May 1918; this resulted in his demotion.

 Hudson was initially one of 5000 British soldiers at Sennelager II before the Irish Catholic soldiers were removed to form another Lager at Limburg in December 1914, where he numbered about 1900 souls, and later to Giessen and Bohmte/Hameln 17.
 On the 17 August 1918, the Longford Leader published a first-hand account of Hudson's time in the camp, where he noted that "The first Expeditionary Force were the best ever that the sun shone on..."
 His letter noted events in the camp, such as the lecture given by Roger Casement and the attempt at forming an Irish Brigade as well as his personal reactions that lead him to being transferred to the "English" labour camp at Giessen; it also noted the heavy labour and starvation rations they received.
 William Hudson was one of a large number of brothers and sisters, including Robert who was a teacher at St. Michael's Schools in Longford and a founding member of the Longford Corps of the National Volunteers (LL 7 November 1914), and John D.C.M. who also served in the War (LL 16 February 1